indu-09reddy/Online-Payments-Fraud-Detection-using-Machine-Learning/README.md

-# Online-Payments-Fraud-Detection-using-Machine-Learning
-Online Payments Fraud Detection using Machine Learning.
-This project builds a model to identify fraudulent and legitimate online transactions based on transaction details like amount and balance.
-It includes data preprocessing, model training, and performance evaluation to improve payment security.
 Online Payments Fraud Detection Using Machine Learning 📌 Project Overview

 This project aims to detect fraudulent online payment transactions using Machine Learning techniques.
 It analyzes historical transaction data, trains a predictive model, and integrates it into a Flask web application for real-time fraud detection.

-The system is also prepared for IBM Cloud deployment.
+The system is also prepared for IBM Cloud deployment. online-payments-fraud-detection/

-🗂 Project Structure
-online-payments-fraud-detection/
 │
 ├── data/